NOC-OI/python-intro-schools/episodes/03-matplotlib.md

 ### Plotting Temperature Across Multiple Profiles

 Another useful feature of the Argopy library is that it can plot data from multiple Argo profiles (dives).
-This can be done by supplying a whole Xarray dataset for all our profiles, we can extract this from the `float_dat` object we got earlier by calling the `to_xarray()` function on it.
-This can be passed to the `scatter_plot` function in Argopy, we also have to give it the variable name which is "TEMP" (or PSAL for salinity).
+This can be done by supplying a whole Xarray dataset for all our profiles; we can extract this from the `float_data` object we got earlier by calling the `to_xarray()` function on it.
+This can be passed to the `scatter_plot` function in Argopy.
+We also have to give it the variable name which is "TEMP" (or "PSAL" for salinity).
 This plot uses colour to show the temperature and puts depth/pressure on the y axis and date on the x axis.

 ```python